Wezy18/Willow-Creek-Wildlife-Park/README.md

 # Willow Creek Wildlife Park

-Willow Creek Wildlife Park is a multi-page informational website built with HTML and CSS to showcase a fictional wildlife park experience — complete with exhibits, events, dining options, and registration features.
-This project was created as a front-end learning exercise and portfolio piece.
+Willow Creek Wildlife Park is a multi-page informational website built with HTML and CSS to showcase a fictional wildlife park experience — complete with exhibits, special events, dining options, and visitor registration features.

+This project was created as a front-end development exercise and portfolio piece, designed to demonstrate clean structure, thoughtful navigation, and cohesive visual design.

 ## About the Project

-This static website simulates a wildlife park with:
+This static website simulates a full wildlife park experience, including:

-- A homepage introducing the park
+- A welcoming homepage introducing the park
-- Linked exhibit pages featuring animals and special events
+- Linked exhibit pages featuring animals and special attractions
 - Dining options with individual restaurant detail pages
 - A visitor registration form with a confirmation page
 - An interactive park map with clickable regions that navigate to different sections of the site

-All pages are handcrafted with semantic HTML and styled using CSS to create a simple, clean, and navigable layout.
+All pages are handcrafted using semantic HTML and styled with CSS to create a clear, organized, and user-friendly layout.

 ## Project Structure

-Here’s a quick look at the key files and what they do:
+Below is an overview of the primary files and their roles:

 ```text
 Willow-Creek-Wildlife-Park/